top of page

 This article about the purpose of meditation is a part of the Yoga Practice section of our Guide to Spiritual Yoga for Beginners.

-What Meditation is Not
+What the Goal of Meditation is Not

 The goal of meditation is not to produce a sense of a calm or eliminate your anxiety.